António Nicolau de Almeida: Foundation of the club

 In addition to cycling, he also practiced the very Portuguese Jogo do Pau, rowing and swimming.
 In 1893, shortly after embarking on the adventure of founding the Real Velo Club, the 20-year-old left on a business trip to England.
 There he developed a deep interest in football, and on his return, he brought some balls and the desire to launch the sport in Porto outside the closed circuits of the English, wishing to organize a football club in his homeland.
 And so, cooling off the ardor he had put on the Velo Clube, he decided, with his cycling friends, to found another club, a football club: Foot-Ball Club do Porto.
-Being a staunch monarchist, he timed it to the birthday of both the Portuguese king and his wife, who were born on the same day, on the 28th of September.
+Being a staunch monarchist, he timed it to the birthday of both the Portuguese king and his wife, who were born on the same day, on 28 September.
 This is also why the colors of the royal house of Portugal - white and blue - were chosen as the club colors.
 In the following month, a Board was formed that had António Nicolau de Almeida as president and Joaquim Ferreira Duarte as president of the General Assembly.